Conveniently located to serve San Diego, Oceanside, CA and Carlsbad, CA

-Eyelid surgery (technically known as a blepharoplasty) can correct drooping, upper eyelids and puffy bags below your eyes.
-Blepharoplasty can be done alone, or in conjunction with other facial procedures such as a facelift, brow lift, Botox, or dermal fillers.
+Eyelid surgery (technically known as blepharoplasty) can correct drooping, upper eyelids, and puffy bags below your eyes.
+Blepharoplasty can be done alone or in conjunction with other facial procedures such as a facelift, brow lift, Botox, or dermal fillers.
 Surgery focused on the eyelids alone or a combination of procedures can dramatically improve the appearance of the eyes.

 As people age, the eyelid skin stretches, muscles weaken, and fat accumulates around the eyes, causing “bags” above and below.

 The surgeon closes the incisions with fine sutures, which will leave nearly invisible scars.

 Before surgery, the surgeon marks the incision sites, following the natural lines and creases of the upper and lower eyelids.